AAP9002/Voucher-Extractor/README.md

 1. Run the automation script `./run.sh`.
 2. Monitor the process as it creates disposable emails, confirms services, screenshots vouchers, processes them, and unsubscribes from services.
-3. Once the extraction process is complete, run the script `generatePdf.sh` to generate a PDF containing the extracted vouchers.
+3. Find the pdf at `./bin/output.pdf` containing the extracted vouchers.

+> **Note**: The run script will clear all files in the `./bin` directory before starting the process.

+> **Warning**: Each request to the Temp Mail API costs 1 credit.
+Each run will use (n+1) requests with n being the number of voucher accounts.
+The free plan provides 100 credits per month.
+You can upgrade to a paid plan for more credits.
+Check quota usage on the [RapidAPI Dashboard](https://rapidapi.com/developer/billing/subscriptions-and-usage).
+Once quota reached, the API will return "quota reached" and the script will stop.

+> **Note**: Each web request has a random delay to avoid bot detection.
+The delay can be adjusted in the automation script.

 ## Dependencies

 - Python 3.x
 - Required Python libraries (specified in `requirements.txt`)

-## Configuration

-- Set up API credentials for the disposable email service.
-- Configure settings in the automation script according to your preferences.
-- Ensure proper configuration for the PDF generation script.

 ## Contribution